-NJ Hynes is currently the resident poet at Greenwich Rail Station in Greenwich, London.
+NJ Hynes was the resident poet at Greenwich Rail Station in Greenwich, London during 2014-16.
 She has lived, worked and occasionally curated in London since 1994.

 Born in Minnesota, she grew up in racially mixed North Minneapolis and then Shakopee, a small town on the Minnesota River.
 Her first paid job, at age 12, was as a Town Crier at the Minnesota Renaissance Festival, where she watched potters, glass blowers, jugglers and magicians perform at close hand.